sagemath/trac_to_gh/Issue 8941.md

 # Issue 8941: _latex_ and origin for lattice polytopes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8941

 Original creator: novoselt